-Our relationship reveal our shadow side because in relationships there is nowhere to hide.
+Our relationship reveal our shadow side clearly because in relationships there is nowhere to hide.
 It’s difficult to ignore the shadow or your negative traits when you have another person to consider.
 Therefore relationships can be a great way to bring the shadow to light.

 This can also apply to friendships and familial relations.
 You may notice that you are constantly arguing with the people in your life, and that clear communication is impossible.
-This is the shadow obscuring clarity, and projecting outward onto the world around you.
+This is the shadow obscuring clarity, and projecting outward onto the people around you.